nathancarter/gap-pkg-groupexplorer/to-do-list.md

  * Document new feature.
     * Function reference for `ExploreGroupHomomorphism`
     * Examples uses of `ExploreGroupHomomorphism` in Chapter 2
+ * Update documentation and code to reflect the fact that the subgroup to highlight can actually be any subset, not just a subgroup.

 ## Tasks that will enable me to declare version 0.9.0